JuiChang/TOC-Project-2017/README.md

 Then the user can get a news URL by inputting the index of a news title.

-Input "Freq" : the bot replys the top 10 frenquent words in the CNN titles, BBC titles, overall, respectly.
+Input "Freq" : the bot replys the top 10 frenquent words in the CNN titles, BBC titles and overall titles, respectly.